dv243820/Needleman-Wunsch/README.md

 ./nw.out
 ```

 You will be prompted for two sequences, followed by an option to change the scoring values.
+You will also be given the option to print the scoring & directional matrices.